clux/modul8/Readme.md

 Thus, adding plugins is a remarkably safe, monitorable, and robust way, to get discrete units of code - that shares logic with the server - to the client.

 Writing your own plugins is also really easy.
-Please share yours.
+Please share.

 ### Available Plugins